Distracted Driving: Are You at Risk?

 With the correct setup, you can use your phone to:

 - To play music - as long as it’s set up to play before you start, this doesn’t mean sifting YouTube as you drive!

 - As a driver’s aid - for navigation or as a reversing camera.
 Once again, set the route or app before you begin moving the vehicle.

-- To make or receive calls via bluetooth handsfree
+- To make or receive calls via Bluetooth handsfree

 Remember, the key here is that you must not touch your phone while driving, no matter what you’re using it for.

-With your mobile phone stashed safely, you can use a bluetooth system to make calls and play music safely.
+With your mobile phone stashed safely, you can use a Bluetooth system to make calls and play music safely.
 Photo: Flickr/DrivingtheNorthEast

-Guidelines to safe driving with your mobile
+Guidelines for safe driving with your mobile

-- Using an app like ‘Road Mode’ to prevent you being distracted by your phone during the drive.
+- Using an app like ‘Road Mode’ to prevent you from being distracted by your phone during the drive.